 - Bending or twisting

-The median days away from work as a result of this injury was 14.
-The goods-producing industry had the highest incident rate with 57,060, while manufacturing had 34,170 incidents.
+The median days away from work due to this injury were 14.
+Again, the service industry had the highest number of incidents.

-While many of the activities that lead to this are repetitive and reflect the nature of a specific job, there are still ways you can help your employees and decrease the chances of an injury.
+While many of the activities that lead to these injuries are repetitive and reflect the nature of a specific job, there are still ways you can help your employees and decrease the chances of an injury.
 You can help your employees by:

 - Encouraging frequent breaks, where the employee gets up and moves around